 means in relation to any Fund such currency used for accounting purposes or to measure the profits and losses of the Shares.
-The Base Currency for all Funds except the Wellington Emerging Markets Equity Fund, the Wellington Sterling Core Bond Plus Fund, the Wellington Strategic European Equity Fund, the Wellington European Contrarian Value Fund and the Wellington Pan European Small Cap Equity Fund is the US Dollar.
-The Base Currency for the Wellington Emerging Markets Equity Fund and the Wellington Sterling Core Bond Plus Fund is GBP and the Base Currency for the Wellington Strategic European Equity Fund, the Wellington European Contrarian Value Fund and the Wellington Pan European Small Cap Equity Fund is the Euro.
+The Base Currency for all Funds is the US Dollar with the following exceptions:

+The Base Currency for the Wellington Emerging Markets Equity Fund and the Wellington Sterling Core Bond Plus Fund is GBP.

+The Base Currency for the Wellington Strategic European Equity Fund, the Wellington European Contrarian Value Fund, the Wellington Focused European Equity Fund and the Wellington Pan European Small Cap Equity Fund is the Euro.

+Benchmark Regulations

+means Regulation (EU) 2061/1011 of the European Parliament and the council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) NO 596/2014.